lodenrogue/hith/README.md

 "Hello, world!"
 ```

 There's no separate boolean type.
-Truth is `t`; Every value other than
+Truth is `t`; every value other than
 `nil` is truthy in a conditional including numbers, strings, and
 non-empty lists: